Geocodio/docs/source/index.html.md

 # Introduction

-Geocodio's RESTful API allows you to perform forward and reverse geocoding lookups as well as simultaneously enrich your address data with Census data, political districts, and more.
-Geocodio supports both batch requests as well as individual lookups.
+Geocodio's RESTful API allows you to perform forward and reverse geocoding lookups as well as simultaneously enrich your address data with Census data, political districts, and more (called `fields`).
+Geocodio's API supports individual, batch, and CSV list geocoding.

 The base API url is `https://api.geocod.io/v1.8/`.